eclipsevortex/SubVortex/README.md

 > IMPORTANT: By default wandb is enabled when running a validator.
 It is **HIGHLY RECOMMANDED** to not disable it as it enables everyone to access various statistics for better performance on the subnet but if you want to do it, just add `--wandb.off` to the followed pm2 command.
 If you want to keep wandb enabled, please refer to the [Wandb guide](./docs/wandb/wandb.md) for more details as there are some manually steps to go throught before running the validator.

+> Please use `--database.index <INDEX>`if you have multiple subnet sharing the same redis instance and the index 1 (default value) is already taken by another subnet

 Similar to running a miner in the above section, navigate to the SubVortex directory and run the following to launch in PM2.

 ```